helladarion/react/README.md

-How to prepare an Environment to develop in ReactJs
+How to prepare a development Environment for ReactJS using docker
 =====================================================
-This project is to prepare an environment to development for react.
+This project is to prepare a development environment for ReactJS.

 Docker
 -------